ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 Datasets are used in "Evolutionary sequence divergence predicts functional changes to TF binding in enhancer turnover" section.

-There are two sets of datasets.
+There are two sets of data.
 - human-specific enhancers and their matched non-enhancer counterpart in mouse
 - mouse-specific enhancers and their matched non-enhancer counterpart in human